Rundee-Official/Rundee_RundeeItemFactory/README.md

 }
 ```

-## Presets
+## World Context

-Presets define the world context for item generation, influencing the types and characteristics of generated items.
+World context defines the environment and setting for item generation, influencing the types and characteristics of generated items.
+This is configured in Item Profiles using the "World Context / Background" field, allowing for complete customization without code changes.

-### Default
+### Example Contexts

-Generic early-game survival environment with moderate resources.
+- **Survival**: Generic early-game survival environment with moderate resources.
 Items should feel simple and grounded, not magical or high-tech.

-### Forest
-Temperate forest environment with natural resources, wild foods, and organic materials.
-Items include berries, nuts, roots, and simple cooked meals.
+- **Forest**: Temperate forest environment with natural resources, wild foods, and organic materials.

-### Desert
-Harsh desert environment with scarce resources, preserved foods, and heat-resistant materials.
-Food items are low in quantity but efficient.
+- **Desert**: Harsh desert environment with scarce resources, preserved foods, and heat-resistant materials.

-### Coast
-Coastal environment with seafood, fresh water sources, and marine materials.
-Items include coconuts, fish, shellfish, and tropical fruits.
+- **Coastal**: Coastal environment with seafood, fresh water sources, and marine materials.

-### City
-Urban environment with processed foods, manufactured items, and modern weapons.
-Items include canned goods, energy drinks, and advanced weaponry.
+- **Urban**: Urban environment with processed foods, manufactured items, and modern weapons.

+You can define any world context in your Item Profiles to match your game's setting and requirements.

 ## Retry Logic